boo1ean/infra/readme.md

 ## Shared codebase

-Shared codebase folders used to share code between different services and implemented as:
+Shared codebase directories used to share code between different services and implemented as:

 - symlinks + volumes in `dev` mode
-- folder copy in `prod` mode
+- symlink + directory copy in `prod` mode

+it works like this:

+- create symlink to shared directory in target service `src` directory
+- update dockerfiles to copy shared files and install it's dependencies

 shared folders are not services and don't have dockerfiles and entries in docker-compose configs.